nanoporetech/pod5-file-format/docs/docs/api.rst

 .. code-block:: python

-    from pod5 import Reader
+    import pod5 as p5

-    with Reader("example.pod5") as reader:
+    with p5.Reader("example.pod5") as reader:
         # Use reader within this context manager
         ...
     # Resources are safely closed